spangenberg/mootools-rails/README.md

-# Mootools-rails
+# mootools-rails

 MooTools!
 For Rails!
 So great.

+This gem provides:

+* MooTools 1.4.1
+* MooTools More 1.4.0.1
+* the latest MooTools UJS adapter
-Also provided is Sam Ruby's modified assert_select_jquery function for MooTools, which is automatically included for use in tests.
+* modified version of Sam Ruby's assert_select_jquery function for MooTools, which is automatically included for use in tests

 ## Rails 3.1

-This gem vendors MooTools 1.4.1 and the latest MooTools UJS adapter for Rails 3.1 and greater.
-The files will be added to the asset pipeline and available for you to use.
+For Rails 3.1 and greater, the files will be added to the asset pipeline and available for you to use.
 These two lines will be added to the file `app/assets/javascripts/application.js` by default:

     //= require mootools
     //= require mootools_ujs